top of page

 The noun 'umbrage' has an interesting etymological journey.
 It derives from the Old French word 'ombrage,' meaning 'shade' or 'shadow,' which was itself influenced by the Latin word 'umbraticum,' referring to a place of shade or shadow.
 Over time, 'umbrage' evolved to signify not just literal shade but also a sense of offense or resentment when one feels overshadowed or slighted.
 When someone takes 'umbrage,' it means they have perceived a slight or insult, casting a figurative shadow over their feelings.
 This shift in meaning reflects how language can adapt to convey subtle nuances of human emotions and interactions.

-Quiz: Find the meaning of the noun umbrage:
+Find the correct meaning of the noun umbrage:

 Try Again!